Bagara Rice Recipe (Hyderabadi Bagara Khana, Bagara Chawal)

 Bagara rice served in a bowl.

-Bagara Rice (Bagara Chawal, Bagara Annam, or Bagara Khana) is a traditional Hyderabadi style rice preparation where rice is cooked with onions, herbs, and aromatic spices.
+Bagara Rice (Bagara Chawal, Bagara Annam, or Bagara Khana) is a traditional Hyderabadi-style rice preparation where rice is cooked with onions, herbs, and aromatic spices.

 Ingredients

-Having said that, use any white rice that is easily available.
+But you can use any white rice that is easily available.

 Cashew Nuts – This is optional, but they give a lovely crunch.

-How To Make Bagara Rice On Stovetop
+How To Make Bagara Rice Recipe On The Stovetop – Step By Step

 Rice soaked in water.

-Heat 2 tablespoon ghee in a large pot over medium-high heat.
+Step 2: Heat 2 tablespoon ghee in a large pot over medium-high heat.

 Ghee heating in a pan.